 • to correct an imbalance in pectoral size or shape

-This can be achieved by using your own tissue or a silicone implant
+This can be achieved by using the patient’s own tissue or a silicone implant

 Planning your treatment